 Making art is challenging enough, but finding the space to create, rehearse, perform, or present that art can be daunting.
 Luckily, there are Mass Cultural Council-supported resources to help you navigate the search.

-If you need space longer term, like if you want to rent or buy an art studio or live/work space, or if you have a work studio or live/work space you’d like to list for rental or sale, check out ArtSake’s Creative Space Classifieds.
+If you want to rent or buy an art studio or live/work space, or if you have a work studio or live/work space you’d like to list for rental or sale, check out ArtSake’s Creative Space Classifieds.
 It’s ArtSake’s version of CraigsList, minus everything that’s not a Massachusetts creative space opportunity (sorry, no Missed Connections!).
+You can browse current classifieds for available space or leave a “space wanted” listing.

 If you’re looking for gigs or to connect with venues, presenters, and/or collaborators, check out CreativeGround.
 A project of the New England Foundation for the Arts (NEFA), CreativeGround is an online directory for the New England cultural sector.
 As an artist, you create your profile so venues and presenters can find you.
 Also, you can use CreativeGround to find profiles for cultural nonprofits like libraries and theaters, creative businesses like recording studios and design agencies, and more.
 Bonus: creating a profile on CreativeGround and taking some additional steps makes you eligible for NEFA’s New England States Touring grants.
 Mass Cultural Council is a state partner in CreativeGround.